KordingLab/electroimg/simulation/README.md

 ```
 A track is represented by a binary vector with the size of number of subtracks.

-To find the grand truth track:
+To find the ground truth track:
 ```
-grand_truth = Sim.grand_truth(D, P, C, S, k)
+ground_truth = Sim.ground_truth(D, P, C, S, k)
 ```
-For a given track, p, the elements required to compute reduced cost (in the constrain of optimization) can be extracted as following:
+For a given track, p, all the elements required to compute reduced cost (in the constrain of optimization) can be extracted as following:

 1) $X$ and $\hat{X}$:
 ```